annaesvensson/yellow-core/README.md

 You can change everything in the file manager on your computer.
 The `content` folder contains the content files of the website.
 You can edit your website here.
 The `media` folder contains the media files of the website.
 You can store your images and files here.
 The `system` folder contains the system files of the website.
 You can find installed extensions, configuration files and the log file here.
 [Learn more about the API for developers](https://datenstrom.se/yellow/help/api-for-developers).

+You can use your favorite text editor.
+This is convenient for developers, designers and translators.
+Open the file `content/1-home/page.md`.
+At the top of the page you can change `Title` and other [page settings](#settings-page).
+Below you can change text and images.
+Text formatting with [Markdown](https://github.com/annaesvensson/yellow-markdown) is supported.
+HTML is also supported.
+[Learn more about text formatting](https://datenstrom.se/yellow/help/how-to-change-the-content).

 ## How to use the command line

 You can execute commands at the command line.
 This allows you, for example, to [start a web server](https://github.com/annaesvensson/yellow-serve), [generate a static website](https://github.com/annaesvensson/yellow-generate) and [find broken links](https://github.com/annaesvensson/yellow-check).
 The available commands depend on extensions installed.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php` to show available commands.